aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/emz/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported conversions to EMZ(Windows Compressed Enhanced Metafile) format using Aspose.Imaging for .NET library" %}}
-Using Aspose.Imaging library you can programmatically convert various image formats to EMZ image.
-A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file
+<p align=justify>Using Aspose.Imaging library you can programmatically convert various image formats to EMZ image.
+A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file</p>
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}